kc101010/Research-Improving-Device-Drivers/HonoursProject/Hons.md

 	+ Use of programming langs where mem unsafety is easy/common
 	+ They haven't changed much (Windows and Linux have not changed since the early 2000s)
 	+  It's not an area that has much focus - as far as I see
-	+ Developers might struggle to write the right code but they also work in a harash environment
+	+ Developers might struggle to write the right code but they also work in a harsh environment
 	+ Tools that are worked on/proposed don't seem to actually get much use
 + Here are various tools etc that are trying to fix this
 	+ Apples re-structuring kernel exts